MastersoftGroup/mastersoft-address-magento/user-guide.md

      }
    }
    ```
-   Since this module is also available in Packagist, there is no need to do this step to install from Packagist.
+   While to install from Packagist, there is no need to do this step.

 3. To install the latest release: `composer require mastersoft/address-widget`.